isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 </tr>
 </tbody>
 </table>
 <h3><strong>6.
-Future plan</strong></h3>
+Future plan (For 2028 Primary 1 Cohort)</strong></h3>
 <p>Parents of children born between 2 January 2022 and 1 January 2023, who
-are Singapore Citizens (SC) or Singapore Permanent Residents (SPR), can apply for the Parent Volunteer Scheme only during the period from 1 July 2026 to 12 March 2027.</p>
+are Singapore Citizens (SC) or Singapore Permanent Residents (SPR), can apply for the Parent Volunteer Scheme only during the period from 1 July 2026 to 12 March 2027.
+The shortened application period is to allow successful applicants to have a longer period of time to serve out their forty (40) hours of service.</p>
 <h3><strong>7.
 Information</strong></h3>
 <p>Parents may refer to <a href="https://moe.gov.sg/primary/p1-registration" rel="noopener nofollow" target="_blank">https://moe.gov.sg/primary/p1-registration</a> for
 information on Primary One Registration Exercise.</p>
 <h3><strong>8.
 Consent</strong></h3>
-<p>I have read all the above terms and conditions and agree to all the terms
+<p>Before clicking on the application form, I have read all the above terms
-and conditions governing the management of the Parent Volunteer Application Exercise in Rulang Primary School.
+and conditions.
+All applicants would be taken to have read and consented to all the terms and conditions governing the management of the Parent Volunteer Application Exercise in Rulang Primary School.
 I would like to proceed to the <a href="https://go.gov.sg/rulang2026pvregistration" rel="noopener noreferrer nofollow" target="_blank">Parent Volunteer Application Form</a>
 </p>